Skip to content

 Ism fāʿil / mafʿūl مُبِين clarifying / clarified

-Note on بَيَان: the wāw/yāʾ of the root + tāʾ of Form VIII merge, producing بَيَان rather than the expected اِبتيان. (source: surah_yusuf_session2.md)
+Note on بَيَان: the wāw/yāʾ of the root + tāʾ of Form VIII merge, producing بَيَان rather than the expected اِبتيان. (source: session-2.md)

 Why Ism Fāʿil and Ism Mafʿūl Look Identical

 Form IV ism fāʿil pattern: مُفْعِل; ism mafʿūl pattern: مُفْعَل.
-For أَبَانَ (an ajwaf/hollow verb), both surface forms converge through different phonological paths: (source: surah_yusuf_session2.md)
+For أَبَانَ (an ajwaf/hollow verb), both surface forms converge through different phonological paths: (source: session-2.md)

 Ism Fāʿil